 No safety guide is perfect, so we recommend you do your research and also check your government’s official travel guidelines for France and Lyon before you firm up your travel plans.

 Top petty crimes and scams in Lyon affecting tourists

-Petty crime in Lyon can be found everywhere, but it seems more common near tourist attractions.
-Thieves and scammers will target tourists who wear flashy clothes and jewelry, have their cameras hanging around their necks, or carry easily snatched large tote bags or purses.
+Petty crime in Lyon does exist, but it seems more common near tourist attractions.
+Thieves and scammers tend to target tourists who have their cameras hanging around their necks or carry large tote bags or purses.
 Remain watchful in public spaces and avoid taking things offered by strangers.
-Thankfully, the mugging risk in Lyon is low compared to other big cities.

-Taking advantage of a Bounce storage locker is a great idea for stowing your things so you can carry less and have peace of mind.
-Men should carry their wallets in their front pockets, only keep a small amount of cash in their wallets, and not flash cash or cards in public.
-Ladies should use a small crossbody purse rather than a large shoulder bag.
+Taking advantage of a Bounce storage facility is a great idea for stowing your things so you can carry less and have peace of mind.

-Common scams in Lyon include fake petitions where people dressed in clothing advertising charities hand out fake information pamphlets and try to get you to donate right away.
+Common scams in Lyon include fake petitions where people advertising charities hand out fake information pamphlets and try to get you to donate right away.
 You don't want to give cash directly to anyone on the street, even if their charity seems legit.